 HR operations directors coordinate the internal structure of a business or organization.
 In this role, they help properly allocate talent throughout the company and ensure that their organization’s structure is appropriate to meet its challenges and goals.
 Developing internal politics and ensuring that the company follows them is also a key responsibility of this position.
 The average salary for this role is $119,306 per year.6

-Holding an MSL degree with an in-depth specialization in international business law and dispute resolution will set you apart in the job market.
+Holding an MSL degree with an in-depth specialization in international business law will set you apart in the job market.
 Here are some popular MSL careers focused around this specific area of business law: